ably77/gloo-gateway-ai/README.md

 ### Prompt Templates - Templatize your prompt format

 #### ELI5 OpenAI Prompt Template
 Description: Configure a Gloo Gateway Transformation Policy that manages inputs using custom headers, and transforms these inputs into templatized prompts.
 The following ELI5 template uses the `x-api-key`, `x-template`, and `x-prompt` headers to explain a topic like a 5 year old.
-Additionally, a user can specify an `x-model` header in order to consume a different LLM model (default is set to gpt-3.5-turbo).
+Additionally, a user can specify an `x-model` and `x-temp` header in order to consume a different LLM model or set a different temperature for the response (default is set to gpt-3.5-turbo and 0.7 temperature if headers are not provided).
 Configure an additional delegate route for the ELI5 prompt template to configure the request to the LLM based on these specific headers.

 ```bash
 kubectl apply -f- <<EOF